ndd21/PHYS281/docs/demo-terminal.md

     ![Linux terminal](img/linuxterminal.png)

-Within a terminal, the line you input commands onto is called the @(command line) and it starts with some characters called the @(command prompt):
+Within a terminal, the line you input commands onto is called the [command line](glossary.md#command-line) and it starts with some characters called the [command prompt](glossary.md#command-prompt):

 === "Windows"
-    The PowerShell @(command prompt) will generally end in a `>` character and contain the path of the current directory.
+    The PowerShell [command prompt](glossary.md#command-prompt) will generally end in a `>` character and contain the path of the current directory.

 === "Mac OS/Linux"